 Lightweight LLM Compatibility & Density

 DCP is viable as a system→AI data format even for sub-4B models.
 Read comprehension works.
-Generation does not.
-No single density level works for all models — adaptive selection is justified.
+Unprompted generation of correct positional arrays does not — but constrained output via controller pattern (schema-guided prompting) is expected to improve this significantly, pending further testing.

 Test Environment